 Given the power-to-frequency relationship, we can view the problem of finding the optimal power allocation in terms of determining the optimal frequencies of servers in the server farm to minimize mean response time.
 However, there are several factors apart from the server frequencies that affect the mean response time for a server farm.
-These include the arrival rate, the maximum speed of a server, the total power budget, whether the server farm has an open or closed configuration, etc. To fully understand the effects of these factors on mean response time, we develop a queueing theoretic model (See Section 4.1) that allows us to predict mean response time as a function of the above factors.
-We then produce theorems (See Sections 4.2 and 4.3) that determine the optimal power allocation for every possible configuration of the above factors.
+These include the arrival rate, the maximum speed of a server, the total power budget, whether the server farm has an open or closed configuration, etc. To fully understand the effects of these factors on mean response time, we develop a queueing theo-